Analytical Study and Efficient Evaluation of the Josephus Function: Properties of the Josephus Function

-On the other hand, when $j>k-1$, $n_{_e}=2k-2$ must be a high extremal point.
-Indeed, $j\in [[k, 2k-2]]$.
-Moreover, by Lemma \ref{L1}(b), Hence, $2k-1=n_{_e}+1$ is a low extremal point.
-Therefore, by definition $2k-2=n_{_e}$ is a high extremal point, as desired. \end{proof}
+On the other hand, when $J_{_k}(2k-2)>k-1$ we have Hence, $n_{_e}=2k-2$ is a high extremal point, as desired.
+The rest of the statement of the corollary follows from the definition of low extremal points. \end{proof}

 In the following, we present our main results.
 From now on, let us assume that $k\ge 2$ and $n\ge k-1$, which allows an alternating sequence of low and high extremal points for the Josephus function $J_{_k}$ where $k\ge 2$.
-We next reveal a recurrence procedure to find successive extreme points of the function $J_{_k}$.
+We next reveal a recurrence procedure to find successive extremal points of the function $J_{_k}$.
 In particular, we prove that there is an infinite number of fixed points for $J_{_k}$.

 First, we introduce the following sequences:

 The meaning of each sequence term can be summarized as follows: $\delta_{_k}(r,j)$ serves as a variation of Kronecker's delta, while $a_{_k}(n,r)$ is associated with the extremal points of the Josephus function.
 Lastly, $M_{_k}(n,r,j)$ defines the upper bound of an interval where the Josephus function exhibits linear behavior.
 We outline some important properties of these sequences in the following lemma.